technocranes/technocrane-tools/README.md

 ## Sources

-  Sources are designed to be compiled under Windows and Unit systems.
+  Sources are designed to be compiled under Windows and Unix platforms.
-  There are VS 2017/2019 project files to compile application for Windows.
+  There are VS 2017/2019 project files to compile application for Windows and makefiles for linux and windows mingw.
 Original applications has been made for Unix system and to make them work on Windows I added some open source analog libraries.

 # Contact